-North Portland is the hub of distribution for the state and therefore has the highest levels of diesel emissions in the state (estimated at ~20 times the health standard).
-Community groups, regulators and private and public fleets (operating in or from N. Portland) collaborated to reduce fleet emissions through fuel and equipment upgrade projects.
-A blend of public and private cost sharing supported action on each party’s voluntary commitments.
+North Portland is the hub of distribution for the state and, therefore, has the highest levels of diesel emissions in the state (estimated at approximately twenty times the health standard).
+Community groups, regulators and private and public fleets (operating in or near North Portland) collaborated to reduce fleet emissions through fuel and equipment upgrade projects.
+A blend of public and private cost-sharing supported action on each party’s voluntary commitments.

 Several voluntary and coordinated efforts have emerged relating to the use of cleaner fuels, add-on control devices, and fuel efficiency in advance of the national mandates.
-The collective effect helped to improve local air quality, which was aimed to improve the neighbors’ health.
-It was also seen a less costly transition for the diesel fleet owners and operators and serves as an economic catalyst for local fuel production.
+The collective effect helped to improve local air quality–improvements that aimed to improve the residents’ health.
+The project was also seen as a less costly transition for the diesel fleet owners and operators and served as an economic catalyst for local fuel production.

-- To support Environmental Justice Action Group’s (EJAG) existing and ongoing program through recruitment of additional businesses into the voluntary effort.
+- To support Environmental Justice Action Group’s existing and ongoing program through recruitment of additional businesses into the voluntary effort

-- To generate positive publicity for project and program participants.
+- To generate positive publicity for the project and project participants